Marsh Friends of the Year Award with BAFM

 Pictured: Birmingham Museum

-Friends of Birmingham Museums and Art Gallery
+The Friends of Blackburn Museum and Art Gallery, Lancashire